 - Read the labels on anything packaged or seasoned.

 - Even if a grain is naturally gluten free, like oats, they still may be processed on equipment shared with wheat products so there will be cross-contamination.

-- When baking, most recipes can be adapted to gluten free by using a 1-to-1 gluten free baking flour.
-My favorite brand to use with the most consistent, best -tasting results is Cup 4 Cup.
+- When gluten-free baking, most recipes can be adapted to GF by using a 1-to-1 gluten free baking flour.
+My favorite brand to use with the most consistent, best -tasting results is Cup4Cup.
 However, I did put together a guide on the best gluten free flour, to see how different brands compare with each other.

 - Gluten free kids deserve candy!
 Here is a great resource – gluten free candy list.

-Gluten Free Meal Ideas for Kids and Families
+Meal Ideas for Kids and Families

 Most recipes can be adapted for gluten using affordable ingredients.
-With a little creativity and savviness, you can avoid buying expensive gluten free substitutes and instead use what you already have!
+With a little creativity and savviness, you can avoid buying expensive gluten-free substitutes and instead use what you already have!

 Below are my go-to tips for making delicious gluten free substitutes kids and families enjoy!

-- For breading proteins (like chicken nuggets!) think beyond breadcrumbs and flour.
+- For breading proteins (like chicken nuggets!) think beyond gluten-free breadcrumbs and flour.
 I use crushed potato chips, tortilla chips, crushed Chex cereal, ground nuts, and crushed gluten free pretzels.

 - If a sauce or soup is thickened with flour, cornstarch or gluten free flour will achieve the same results.